surepassio/liveness-android-sdk-sample-app/README.md

 # Liveness Android SDK
 Sample application for Liveness SDK

-Step to use the SDK below as well:
+## Step to use the SDK as below mentioned:

 #### 1. build.grade (project):